-As Pennsylvania’s 100,000 marijuana patients head to their local dispensaries, growing demand has emerged for live and dry concentrates, says Brandon Miller, Director of Production for Prime Wellness of Pennsylvania.
+As Pennsylvania’s 100,000 medical marijuana patients head to their local dispensaries, growing demand has emerged for live and dry concentrates, says Brandon Miller, Director of Production for Prime Wellness of Pennsylvania.

 “Whether you’re using distillate or THCa crystals or wax, they all have nuances in the effects,” Miller says, from the company’s 30,000-square-foot grow/processing facility in Berks County.
 “I think it really gives patients the most versatility to find an option that’s going to relieve their symptoms.”